department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/code-and-design-resources.md

 - You receive Library updates automagiclly
 - Developers can inspect any element on a page, anytime

-To read more documentation on how to use sketch for teams, check our our [for designers](https://design.va.gov/documentation/designers)
+To read more documentation on how to use sketch for teams, check our our [for designers documentation](https://design.va.gov/documentation/designers)